Dementia with Lewy Bodies

 Behavioural and psychotic symptoms may need assessment by a psychogeriatrician, who may also assess whether drug treatment is appropriate to prevent deterioration.

-- Avoid neuroleptic drugs for psychiatric and behavioural problems - these commonly induce severe sensitivity reactions in DLB patients - motor and mental impairment is worsened and mortality may be increased.
-Where these are used, careful monitoring for sensitivity reactions should take place.
+- Avoid antipsychotic drugs for psychiatric and behavioural problems - these commonly induce severe sensitivity reactions in DLB patients - motor and mental impairment is worsened and mortality may be increased.
+Where these are used, careful monitoring for sensitivity reactions should take place and the lowest effective dose should be used for the shortest possible time.
+The patient and their family/carers should be involved in the decision making process if these drugs are used.

 - Anti-Parkinsonian treatment may also worsen psychosis.

 As with other types of dementia, DLB is progressive, and shortens lifespan.
 It progresses gradually over the course of years.
 Average survival from onset is 5-8 years.
-Rate of cognitive decline appears to be similar for DLB and Alzheimer's disease.
+Rate of cognitive decline appears to be faster than for those with Alzheimer's disease.